-The 2011 campaign saw Riley Good garner Freshman All-America honors from Collegiate Baseballˆ as he posted program frosh records with 86 hits (third in NCAA among freshman) and 16 stolen bases.
-In addition, Ryan Hutson became the program's all-time home run leader after belting three on the final day of the regular season, which earned him National Co-Hitter of the Week accolades (May 24).
+The 2011 campaign saw Riley Good garner Freshman All-America honors from Collegiate Baseball, as he posted program frosh records with 86 hits (third in NCAA among freshman) and 16 stolen bases.
+In addition, Ryan Hutson became the program’s all-time home run leader after belting three on the final day of the regular season, which earned him National Co-Hitter of the Week accolades (May 24).

-In 2010, Ryan Dalton earned Southland Freshman of the Year and consensus Freshman All-America accolades after tying for the conference lead with a UTSA frosh-record 17 home runs (second in NCAA among freshmen) and leading the Birds with 51 RBIs.
+Ryan Dalton earned 2010 Southland Freshman of the Year and consensus Freshman All-America accolades after tying for the conference lead with a UTSA frosh-record 17 home runs (second in NCAA among freshmen) and leading the Birds with 51 RBIs.
 The Roadrunners launched a Southland-best 71 long balls in just 50 games and that total ranks second in school history.
 Hutson (first team) and Ryan Rummel (third team) also earned postseason honors from the league.

 As volunteer coach in his first two seasons, Lawler helped coach the team’s hitters, first basemen and catchers.

 UTSA rewrote the record book yet again in 2009, setting new program standards for batting average (.317), hits (661), home runs (89), total bases (1,109) and slugging percentage (.532) and just missed school records for runs (461), doubles (131) and RBIs (409).
 The Birds easily shattered the previous mark for long balls, 66 in 1999 (60 games), doing so in the season’s 49th contest.